Who is eligible for the Teach in 12 program?

 Do I need to take the GRE or GMAT?

 No. Candidates apply through the UMSL Graduate School for admissions as a teacher certification candidate.
-While all transcripts are required, the GRE and GMAT are not required for this program.
+While all transcripts including past coursework are required, the GRE and GMAT are not required for this program.

 What careers will the certification prepare me for?

 We take great pride in preparing educators who are well experienced to affect all students in a wide variety of settings, and with a much broader understanding of education's role in society.
-Sought after by partner districts and agencies, many of our graduates are hired directly into the studio schools or districts where they complete their clinical experiences.
-In addition to becoming teachers in P-12 settings, we prepare educators for a variety of careers in a variety of contexts (i.e. youth serving organizations, museums, zoos, gardens, nature centers, after school programs, tutoring/mentoring programs, businesses, legislative offices, etc.) all of which impact student learning.
-We prepare community educators as well as P-12 classroom teachers who provide relevance, application and meaning to student learning in developmentally, socially and culturally responsive ways.
+Sought after by partner districts and agencies, many of our graduates are hired directly into the Studio Schools or districts where they complete their clinical experiences.
+In addition to becoming teachers in K-12 settings, we prepare educators for a variety of careers in a variety of contexts (i.e. youth serving organizations, museums, zoos, gardens, nature centers, after school programs, tutoring/mentoring programs, businesses, legislative offices, etc.) all of which impact student learning.
+We prepare community educators as well as K-12 classroom teachers who provide relevance, application and meaning to student learning in developmentally, socially and culturally responsive ways.

 Are courses offered in person or online?